ardenBarden/ardenBarden/README.md

 Look at readmes of people you like and copy stuffies hehe.
 Get "pro" for free for being a student methinks

+Consider Github desktop so that you can send changes direct to computer

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...